 The Kenya Tsetse and Trypanosomiasis Eradication Council (KENTTEC) was established under the State Corporation Act on 27th July 2012 vide legal Notice No. 77.
-Its mandate is to coordinate tsetse and Trypanosomiasis eradication in Kenya with a view to reclaim the tsetse infested areas for animal production, human habitation and wildlife-based Tourism.
-The trans-boundary nature of tsetse fly and trypanosomiasis demand effective coordination nationally and internationally and enormous resources for implementation of eradication activities.
+Its mandate is to coordinate tsetse and Trypanosomiasis eradication in Kenya with a view to reclaiming the tsetse infested areas for animal and crop production, human habitation and wildlife-based tourism.
+The trans-boundary nature of tsetsefly and trypanosomiasis demand effective coordination nationally and internationally and enormous resources for implementation of eradication activities.

-KENTTEC will be strengthened to play its role in tsetse and trypanosomiasis eradication.
+- i.
+KENTTEC will be strengthened to play its role in tsetse and trypanosomiasis eradication. - ii.
+Develop a legislative framework to anchor the functions of KENTTEC in an Act of Parliament. - iii.
 A legislative framework shall be developed for tsetse and trypanosomiasis eradication with provisions for a fund to mobilize resources for sustainable tsetse control programs.

-5.2.9 Kenya Animal Genetic Resources Centre
+5.2.9 Kenya Animal Genetic Resources Centre (KAGRC)

-The Kenya Animal Genetic Resources Centre (KAGRC) was established under the State Corporation Act through a Legal Notice No. 110 of 5th September 2011 as a successor of Central Artificial Insemination Station to establish a National livestock resources gene bank and take custody of livestock tissues, DNA, semen and embryos of all food animals and non-conventional livestock species in Kenya.
+The Kenya Animal Genetic Resources Centre was established under the State Corporation Act through a Legal Notice No. 110 of 5th September 2011 as a successor of Central Artificial Insemination Station to establish a National livestock resources gene bank and take custody of livestock tissues, DNA, semen and embryos of all food animals and non-conventional livestock species in Kenya.
 The Centre engages in the production, preservation, distribution and conservation of cattle genetic material as well as rearing of breeding bulls of superior genetics for provision of high quality disease free semen to meet national demand and for export.